-An interview will be organised after the written evaluation is finished.
+An interview could be organised after the written evaluation is finished.
 It will help test the English skills of the student as well as the motivation.

 The generated ranking is used by the Academic Board to establish a selection of approximately 50 applicants.
 To ensure academic excellence of enrolled students, the Academic board can decide to apply a threshold to the final application grade, based on average scores obtained (generally 5/10) even if this implies that the maximum size of the cohort will not be reached.

 According to the Erasmus rules, the selection process involves two categories of applicants: Programme countries and Partner countries.
 60 EMJMD scholarships (11 for programme countries, 49 for partner countries) were allocated to the PANGEA programme by EACEA.

 Each year, the academic board decides on the number of EMJMD scholarships to be awardedper category of applicants and per Pangea track, considering that the number of scholarships allocated to each track will be balanced each year and for the whole programme duration (20 scholarships per track in total).
 A minimum of 3 scholarships will be allocated to each track per year.

 Applications for EMJMD (one call for applications each year), are ranked as explained above.
 EMJMD scholarships are allocated according to the position in the final ranking and by respecting geographical distribution ( each nationality can only receive a maximum of 3 EMJMD scholarships in one intake).